FINANCIAL WELLNESS

 Down payment assistance programs are loans, grants, tax credits or other programs that help eligible homebuyers afford down payment or closing costs.
 These programs are offered by federal, state, county or local government agencies, nonprofits, or employers.
 Availability and qualification requirements vary by state.

-Using gift funds from a relative or other source (depending on the loan program’s rules) is also a method for making your down payment.
-In 2019, 16% of all buyers received a gift or loan from a relative or friend toward their down payment, while 32% of first-time buyers and 8% of repeat buyers received gift help.
+Using gift funds from a relative or other source (depending on the loan program’s rules) can also help toward your down payment.
 Gift funds do require a little work on the part of the donor, like a gift letter stating the money is not a loan and a copy of the check or their bank statement.
-Ask your lender for help meeting the guidelines.
+Ask Atlantic Bay for help meeting the guidelines.

-So you see, there is actually a lot of good news about and resources for down payments out there.
-The more informed you are, the better prepared you will be to cross this hurdle and get that dream home!
+The most helpful tip for reaching that down payment is to learn all your options!
+The more informed you are, the better prepared you will be to cross this hurdle and get that dream home.
+And we’re always here to help!